wa.gov.au All contents copyright Government Western Australia. All rights reserved.

 My windscreen has been damaged.
 What do I do about my E-Tag?

-You can get a replacement E-Tag free of charge in the Wilson Parking Office between 8.30 AM and 3.30 PM, located on the ground floor of the Multi Deck Car Park.
+You can get a replacement E-Tag from the Wilson Parking Office between 8.30 AM and 3.30 PM, located on the ground floor of the Multi Deck Car Park.
 New E-Tags are issued on the spot in the Wilson Parking Office and take approximately 10 minutes to activate.

 How do I park with a different vehicle while my regular car is getting serviced?